kdheepak/blog/content/38-rust-lua-nvim.md

 And this means some of the improvements in lua 5.2 and lua 5.3 are not available to neovim users.

 Admittedly, these are quite minor gripes in the language.
-And there are lots of awesome packages from [LuaRocks](https://luarocks.org/) that more than make up for the lack of a batteries included standard library.
+And there are lots of awesome packages from [LuaRocks](https://luarocks.org/) that more than make up for the lack of a batteries included standard library in lua.

 Additionally, there are programming languages like [Fennel](https://fennel-lang.org/) (a language that uses lisp syntax and provides a macro system), that compile _to_ lua.
 And naturally, the neovim community have built excellent tools like [Aniseed](https://github.com/Olical/aniseed) and [hotpot.nvim](https://github.com/rktjmp/hotpot.nvim) to make it possible to write your entire configuration in fennel instead of lua.